Reliable Wireless Indoor Localization via Cross-Validated Prediction-Powered Calibration: Problem Definition

-Formally, the target statistical requirement is that the expected risk where the expectation is over the distribution $P_{XY}$ of the test data $(X,Y)$, is no larger than a threshold $\alpha$ with probability at least $1-\delta$, i.e., where probabilities $\alpha$ and $\delta$ are user-defined.
+This way the expected risk where the expectation is over the distribution $P_{XY}$ of the test data $(X,Y)$, measures the probability that the prediction set fails to include the true UE location.
+The target statistical requirement is that this expected risk is no larger than a threshold $\alpha$ with probability at least $1-\delta$, i.e., where probabilities $\alpha$ and $\delta$ are user-defined.
 As discussed in the next subsection, in \eqref{rcps_def}, the probability is taken with respect to the calibration data used to generate the prediction set $\Gamma_{\lambda}(X)$.
 If the condition \eqref{rcps_def} is satisfied, we say that the set $\Gamma_{\lambda}(X)$ is an $(\alpha,\delta)$-reliable prediction set.

 The general form of the prediction set $\Gamma_{\lambda}(X)$ as a function of the threshold $\lambda$ is given by \cite{angelopoulos2024theoretical} where $S(\hat{Y},f(X))$ is an error score.
-By \eqref{eq:ball}, the prediction set includes all possible labels $\hat{Y}\in\mathcal{Y}$ whose error $S(\hat{Y},f(X))$ with respect to the prediction $f(X)$ is no larger than the threshold $\lambda$.
+By \eqref{eq:ball}, the prediction set includes all possible UE locations $\hat{Y}\in\mathcal{Y}$ whose error $S(\hat{Y},f(X))$ with respect to the prediction $f(X)$ is no larger than the threshold $\lambda$.
 For the example in Fig. \ref{fig_system}, which amounts to a multivariate regression problem, a typical choice for the score function is the Euclidean distance

-between position $\hat{Y}$ and model prediction $f(X)$.
+between UE position $\hat{Y}$ and model prediction $f(X)$.
 With this choice, the prediction set $\Gamma_{\lambda}(X)$ in \eqref{eq:ball} is a ball centered at the prediction $f(X)$ with radius $\lambda$ as in Fig. \ref{fig_system}.